tylerdr/sprinter-site/content/pages/about-us.md

 featuredImage: 'https://ucarecdn.com/e5e28517-efc9-4eef-a82d-66e624bdf283/'
 subtitle: >-
   # We are a global team of elite problem solvers unified by the shared goal of
-  changing the world through technology.
+  bettering individual lives through technology.
 whatWeDo: '# What We Do'
 howWeDo: '## How We Do It'
 whyWeDo: '## Why We Do It'